-Land, work in progress, certain cultural and heritage assets with heritage listing, road formations and formation work associated with the construction of dams, levee banks and reservoirs are not depreciated.
+Land, work in progress, certain cultural and heritage assets with heritage listing and road formations are not depreciated.

 Depreciation, where applicable, is calculated on a straight-line basis such that the cost of the asset less its residual value is recognised progressively over its estimated useful life to Council.
 Management believe that the straight-line basis appropriately reflects the pattern of consumption of all the Council assets.